 Logan International Airport Terminal E Modernization

-This includes a major re-configuration of the existing Immigration and Naturalization Service Hall, the Customs and Border Protection areas, and the baggage claim hall.
-The project also includes the modernization of the central plant with a new co-gen system.
+This included a major re-configuration of the existing Immigration and Naturalization Service Hall, the Customs and Border Protection areas, and the baggage claim hall.
+The project also included the modernization of the central plant with a new co-gen system.
 The terminal is jointly designed by Luis Vidal and AECOM with the intent to improve the customer experience while increasing Logan’s capacity to service wide-bodied jets.

 Similar projects